Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-17-LiFePO4-32700-Battery-Board.markdown

 The board does also have a cut-out to cater for a barrel-jack connector, to allow the battery to be charged in-situ.

-### These batteries have some big advantages over other batteries
+##### These batteries have some big advantages over other batteries

-- They have about twice the lifetime of conventional Lithium batteries
+- They have about twice the lifetime of conventional Lithium batteries (2000 recharge cycles)
 - The 32700 format provides a considerable amount  of power, reducing recharging frequency
 - The output voltage is directly compatible with modern electronics, which requires a 3.3V input